 Immunoblot detection of proteins and densitometric analysis

 Infiltrated fresh leaf tissue disks of 25 mm diameter were separated from the leaf with a borer (0.05 to 0.1 μg of fresh leaf tissue).
 Total proteins were extracted by grounding the nitrogen-frozen disks with a pestle in 400 μl of extraction buffer (0,1 M Tris-HCl PH 8, 10 mM EDTA, 0.1 M LiCl, 1% β-mercaptoethanol and 1% SDS), and the samples were boiled and fractionated by SDS-PAGE in 10 % (for HCPro detection) or 15 % (for GFP and 2b protein detection) gels.
 Gels were wet-blotted in tris-glycine buffer onto Hybond-P PVDF membranes (Amersham, GE Healthcare, Buckinghamshire, UK).
 For immunological detection of GFP, a rabbit anti-GFP, N-terminal antibody was used (SIGMA Aldrich, Saint Louis, Missouri, USA.
 Cat.
 G1544).
 For detection of 6x-HCPro a mouse monoclonal antiserum to six histidines was used (SIGMA Aldrich, Saint Louis, Missouri, USA.
 Cat.
 H1029).
 In addition, a mouse monoclonal antibody to PVY HCPro (Ab 1A11; Canto et al., 1996) was also used for its detection in the panels shown in Fig. 2 indicated as α-HCPro.
 For the detection of 2b protein, a mouse polyclonal serum was used (González et al., 2010).
 For the detection of PVX by western blot, a commercial rabbit antibody was used (No. 070375/500; Loewe Biochemica GmbH, Germany).
 Blotted proteins were detected using commercial secondary antibodies and SigmaFastTM BICP/NBT substrate tablets (SIGMA Aldrich, Saint Louis, Missouri, USA).
 Comparative Protein densitometric analysis of blotted proteins was made with the Quantity One 4.6.3 1-D analysis software (Bio-Rad laboratories, Hercules, CA, USA).
-Densitometric comparisons were only made between bands within the same membrane and not between bands that corresponded to different blots or antibodies.
+Numbers shown in the Figures represent the quantification of protein amounts in individual western blot bands, and the values given are percentages to the value found in the internal control within the same blot.
+Densitometric comparisons were only made between bands within the same membrane and not between bands that corresponded to different blots or antibodies, unless internal controls were taken into account.

 ACKNOWLEDGEMENTS

 This work was funded by a grant from the Rural Development Administration (RDA) of the Republic of Korea, in cooperation with the Spanish Council for Scientific Research (CSIC).
 Authors wish to thank Prof. D.C.
-Baulcombe, University of Cambridge, for kind provi group binary construct pgR107 and helper plasmid pJIC SA_Rep
+Baulcombe, University of Cambridge, for the kind provision from his laboratory to our group of binary construct pgR107 and helper plasmid pJIC SA_Rep.

 REFERENCES